realspinner/ESP32_Bluetooth_serial_proxy/readme.md

 ## 2. Hardware Requirements

 *   An **ESP32 development board** with classic Bluetooth support (most standard ESP32 modules are suitable).
+*   The built-in LED on GPIO 2 acts as a status indicator for the firmware.
 *   The "Boot" button (connected to GPIO 0) is used to switch between Proxy and Command modes.

+### LED indicator states

+*   **Rapid flashing (after power-up):** The device is offering a short window to enter Command Mode.
+Press the Boot button while the LED is flashing quickly.
+*   **Solid on:** Command Mode is active and the device is waiting for commands over UART.
+*   **Off:** Proxy Mode is active and the device is idle.
+*   **Brief flickers while in Proxy Mode:** Data is being relayed between UART and Bluetooth.

 ## 3. UART (Serial Port) Settings